KRUG LAB - EVOLUTIONARY AND LARVAL ECOLOGY OF MARINE INVERTEBRATES

 Planktotrophic (top) vs. lecithotrophic (bottom) egg mass of A. willowi.

-Poecilogony - Variable larval development modes
+Poecilogony - Variable Larval Development Modes

 1. Costasiella ocellifera.
 Only seven animal species are confirmed to have dimorphic egg sizes that result in feeding (planktotrophic) and non-feeding (lecithotrophic) larvae within the same taxon, a polymorphism termed poecilogony.
 Remarkably, five are sea slugs in Sacoglossa.
 We study poecilogonous sea slugs to understand the causes and consequences of shifts in larval type within a species.
 Recently, we reported the consequences of losing dispersive larvae at the population level in the Caribbean sea slug Costasiella ocellifera (Ellingson & Krug 2016).
 Four populations produced primarily aplanktonic embryos that metamorphose within benthic egg masses, and were genetically isolated from a large, panmictic metapopulation producing dispersive, planktotrophic larvae.
 Aplanktonic populations had reduced genetic diversity at both mitochondrial and nuclear microsatellite loci, and showed evidence of reinforcement, rarely mating with neighboring planktotrophic demes.
 Interpopulation crosses had reduced hatching success, consistent with selection favoring assortative mating; loss of larval stages may thus shrink the spatial scale at which speciational processes occur in the marine realm.